 Behind The 7 Key Numbers

-The Clarity platform condenses the many complicated numbers behind a business into seven simple, key numbers.
+Small business owners don’t get their numbers and don’t really understand their financial statements or reports.
+The Clarity platform condenses the many complicated numbers behind a business into 7 simple, key numbers.
 Our aim is to make business simple for small business owners and help YOU help your clients understand their numbers, and how to make them better.
+Effectively giving you the power to tell better stories with numbers.

-Chief of Ops Steve Briginshaw digs a little deeper into what the seven key numbers are, and why we have chosen them.
+COO at Clarity, Steven Briginshaw, digs a little deeper into what the 7 Key Numbers are, and why we have chosen them.
 Let’s dive in:

 The first number is revenue growth.
 Now, this is as it sounds, we’re looking at the revenue this year compared to the previous year to look for the growth that we want.
 And most businesses do want to grow, so we’re tracking here to make sure that the business is going in the right direction.
 Revenue is a really good indicator of a growing business.
 It’s not the be all and end all as you’ll find out, but it’s a good indicator.